-This course addresses matching strategies to individual and group needs using evidence-based practices.
+Grades PreK-3 Methods addresses matching strategies to individual and group needs using evidence-based practices.
 Topics of study include learning plans, embedded instruction within a tiered framework, setting up the environment, adapting methods and materials, positive behavior supports, and progress monitoring.
-SE351 must be taken concurrently.
-The course will involve 15 to 20 contact hours, including 10 hours reading/pre-literacy and writing/pre-writing interventions, with one child.
+The field experience will involve 15 to 20 contact hours including 10 hours reading/pre-literacy and writing/prewriting interventions with 1 child.
+The field experience requires the learner to be assigned to work with a cooperating teacher in the same setting(s) as the cooperating teacher.
+The learner may function in programs described as self-contained, interrelated, categorical, resource, itinerant, special day school, head start, preschool, daycare preschool, pre-Kindergarten, or some combination of these.
+Prerequisites: SPED 310 & 315.
+(Fall)